Psychotherapy Groups - Fall 2019: Call to Schedule an Intake

 Non-Traditional Students' Group – Open to new members anytime.

-A bi-weekly support group for students with diverse life experiences who would like to meet and converse with like-minded individuals.
+A weekly support group for students with diverse life experiences who would like to meet and converse with like-minded individuals.

 phenoMEN3on encourage. enable. equip. – Open to new members anytime.

-Phoenix Rising – Open to new members anytime.
+Phoenix Rising – Open to new members anytime pending a screening appointment.

 An ongoing weekly support and process group for women who have experienced sexual abuse or trauma in childhood or adulthood.